Crosscap Quenches and Entanglement Evolution

 where $\ket{\Phi}_{j,j+N}$ is a maximally entangled state between antipodal pairs of spins at site $j$ and $j+N$.
 For an arbitrary system, the EAP states are in the microscopic thermal equilibrium (MITE) \cite{MIKU17} at infinite temperature, in the sense that they are locally indistinguishable from the canonical Gibbs state with the same temperature, since the reduced density matrix for any geometrically local subsystem $A$ with length smaller than or equal to $N$ is the maximally mixed state.
 Furthermore, for a 1D Hamiltonian $H$ possessing a certain antiunitary symmetry, such as time-reversal or complex conjugate symmetry, the imaginary-time evolved EAP state

 serves as a thermal pure state at inverse temperature $\beta$.
-Thanks to it highly organized entanglement structure, $\ket{\rm EAP(\beta)}$ can be efficiently prepared using the matrix product states (MPS) \cite{Yoneta24}, despite it exhibits a volume law entanglement.
+Here, by a thermal pure state at inverse temperature, we mean a pure state whose expectation value of any geometrically local observable agrees with that of the Gibbs state at the same temperature, up to corrections that vanish in the thermodynamic limit.
+Thanks to it highly organized entanglement structure, $\ket{\rm EAP(\beta)}$ can be efficiently prepared using the matrix product states (MPS) \cite{Yoneta24}, despite this, it exhibits a volume law entanglement.

 While $\ket{\rm EAP(\beta)}$ serves as a thermal pure state, it is a highly atypical one.
 In fact, it can be easily distinguished from {a typical state by} the antipodal correlation functions, {which are defined on a few degrees of freedom but are considered highly nonlocal in 1D systems.
 In this sense, the EAP state utilizes the antipodal entanglement structure to deceive local observers into perceiving thermal equilibrium and at the same time stays easy to simulate.}